nxp-imx/arm-computelibrary-imx/NXPReleaseNotes.md

 ### 19.08.01
 - Fixes in Accumulate and PriorBoxLayer tests
-- "-fPIC" added automatically to all builds
+- `-fPIC` added automatically to all builds
 - Fixed GCC 9.2 compilation errors
 - For a complete list of changes see documentation for [19.08.01](https://arm-software.github.io/ComputeLibrary/v19.08.1/) and [19.08](https://arm-software.github.io/ComputeLibrary/v19.08/)